Many settled in the Genesee Country.

-After the American Revolution, land in Western New York opened up for settlement, and men and women left their rocky farms in New England and moved west.
+After the American Revolution, land in Western New York opened up for settlement, families left their rocky farms in New England and moved west.
 Pennsylvanians and Marylanders migrated from the south.

 The pioneers who rushed to clear and develop this rich frontier were all hoping to improve their lot.
 Some would turn back.
 Some would be struck by Genesee Fever, a form of malaria.
 Some would move on to Ohio and Michigan.
 But many would stay.

-They sought out land agents, choosing from unsold parcels, eagerly making down payments for acres, and beginning to tame the wilderness.
+They sought out land agents, choosing from unsold parcels, eagerly making down payments for acres, and beginning to work their land.
 To make their titles good, they eventually had to produce and market a surplus of field and forest products.
 Theirs was to be a commercial, not a self-sufficient economy, and in the coming years, they would turn to the villages for the assistance of merchants, craftspeople, and professionals to form a vibrant society.

 The roads had to keep up to accommodate the increasing trade these settlers brought with them.
 The New York Legislature authorized a road to be surveyed in 1794.
 By 1807, there were turnpike companies slated to cover 3,000 miles throughout the state.
 Some 40 hamlets and villages in the Genesee Country were providing economic services and other community functions by the 1820s and 30s.